Mourning: West Asia

 In the Assyrian tradition, just after a person passes away, the mourning family host guests in an open house style.
 Only bitter coffee and tea are served, showcasing the sorrowful state of the family.
 On the funeral day, a memorial mass is held in the church.
 At the graveyard, the people gather and burn incense around the grave as clergy chant hymns in the Syriac language.
 The closest female relatives traditionally bewail or lament in a public display of grief as the casket descends.
 A few others may sing a dirge or a sentimental threnody.
 During all these occasions, everyone is expected to dress completely in black.
 Following the burial, everyone returns to the church hall for afternoon lunch and eulogy.
 At the hall, the closest relatives sit on a long table facing the guests as many people walk by and offer their condolences.
-On the third day, mourners customarily visit the grave site with a pastor to burn incense, symbolising Jesus' triumph over death on the third day.
+On the third day, mourners customarily visit the grave site with a pastor to burn incense, symbolizing Jesus' triumph over death on the third day.
 This is also done 40 days after the funeral (representing Jesus ascending to heaven), and one year later to conclude the mourning period.
 Mourners wear only black until the 40 day mark and typically do not dance or celebrate any major events for one year.